HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <link rel="preconnect" href="https://example.com/">
 ```

-The `preconnect` link behaves similarly to `dns-prefetch`, but in addition to DNS lookups, it also establishes a connection together with TLS handshake if served over HTTPS.
+The `preconnect` hint behaves similarly to `dns-prefetch`, but in addition to DNS lookups, it also establishes a connection together with TLS handshake if served over HTTPS.
 You are able to use `preconnect` in place of `dns-prefetch` as it gives a greater performance boost; but you must use it sparingly as certificates are usually upwards of 3 KB, which would be competing with bandwidth for other resources.
 You also want to avoid wasting CPU time opening connections which aren't required for critical resource.
 Keep in mind that if a connection isn't used within a short period of time (e.g., 10 seconds on Chrome), it would automatically be closed by the browser, wasting any `preconnect` effort.

 #### `prefetch`